 The Gym (England, 1993)

 18+ "Come on, Winnie, push."
 Winston arched his back and strained against the bar.
 "Push!"
 The muscles in Winston's arms and chest burned.
 He closed his eyes, let out a primal roar and fully extended his arms.
 The weights rattled for a moment before Winston steadied the bar.
 "Yes!" shouted the trainer and helped guide the bar onto the bench press rests.
 "Well done, Winnie, that's a PB."

 Winston sat up and smiled.
 Sweat streamed down his face.
 He savoured its bitter, sweet taste on his lips and waited for his lungs to stop heaving for oxygen.
 "Man, that felt good," Winston said, standing up and swinging his arms in wide-stretching circles.
 "What's next?" he asked the trainer.

 "Have a break for a few minutes.
 Catch your breath, rehydrate, and I'll set up your last weights.
 Okay, champ?"

-Winston fist-bumped his trainer, who handed him his towel, and he headed to the rest area.
-As he walked through the gym, towelling the sweat from his body, Winston eyed his pumped-up muscles in the full-length mirrors lining the walls.
+Winston fist-bumped his trainer, who handed him a towel, and he headed to the rest area.
+As he walked through the gym, wiping the sweat from his body, Winston eyed his pumped-up muscles in the full-length mirrors lining the walls.
 He paused and struck a body-builder pose in front of the mirror.

 "Looking good," Winston smiled at himself and carried on to the rest area.

 "You want a drink, Winnie?" asked the gym attendant behind the counter.

 "Yeah, something cold, refreshing and light," Winston replied.
 "I've got one set to go."

 The attendant nodded.
 "When's your next big race?" he enquired, reaching into the fridge for a sports drink.